Why we love this trip!

-- Experience team dynamics in a stressful situation
+- Experience team dynamics in a stressful situation and appreciate how this can completely change peoples outlooks on life and work.

 - Be one of the first people to experience this unique journey